MordecaiMalignatus/munnin/README.md

-# Munnin
+# Spire

-Or, my version of [huginn](https://github.com/huginn/huginn).
-It is, in essence, a script scheduler, task graph processor, and evaluator of such.
+A script scheduler, task graph processor, and evaluator of such.

 ## Architecture

-Munnin is written as a classic daemon, that meaning, a headless process that sits in the background and Does Stuff.
+Spire is written as a classic daemon, that meaning, a headless process that sits in the background and Does Stuff.
 There's then various ways of interacting with the daemon.

 ## Interface

-Munnin plans to support two interfaces:
+Spire plans to support two interfaces:

 - A CLI that communicates with the daemon, and
 - an API that also communicates with the daemon.